chef-boneyard/chef-rfc/rfc045-node_state_separation.md

 * MUST have UPDATE on the node\_current object
 * MUST have one of
    * UPDATE on the node_desired object
-   * READ on the node_desired object, and there be no change to the actual data.
+   * READ on the node_desired object, and the request will not result in a change to the node_desired object.

 403 forbidden will be returned if this isn't met.

 The purpose of this is to allow old clients who are well behaved and don't edit the desired state to continue to function, even when the